Koro33/apgpk/README.md

 A PGP key with fingerprint `FFFF FFFF` is much better than one with `86C6 F0AE` (at least looks like

 Use this tool to find an awesome PGP key, whose fingerprint matches a specific pattern.

-Currently it only supports ECC key and suffix matching.
+It supports only ECC key and suffix matching currently.

 ## Usage